bottlerocket-os/bottlerocket/variants/README.md

 The [vmware-dev](vmware-dev/Cargo.toml) variant has useful packages for local development of the OS, and is intended to run as a VMware guest.
 It includes tools for troubleshooting as well as Docker for running containers.
-User data will be read from a mounted CD-ROM, either from a file named "user-data" or from an OVF file.
+User data will be read from a mounted CD-ROM (from a file named "user-data" or from an OVF file), and from VMware's guestinfo interface.
+If user data exists at both places, settings read from guestinfo will override identical settings from CD-ROM.

 ### Deprecated variants